mrlynn/iheartmdb/README.md

 This is a simple MongoDB Atlas Stitch App using Query Anywhere and MongoDB Charts to ask an ice breaker question to a classroom then plot the results.

-It was last used at an Atlas Brewery event, hence the beer question.

 To use this for your own event, or for research:

 1. Deploy a [MongoDB Atlas cluster](https://cloud.mongodb.com)